 We believe it is critical for each woman to take ownership of her treatment and recovery from the outset.
-Once her treatment plan is formulated, our team's recommendations are shared with the woman in her first care conference, which will include her primary therapist, family therapist, psychiatrist, discharge planner, nursing staff and lodge staff.
+Once her treatment plan is formulated, our team’s recommendations are shared with the woman in her first care conference, which will include her primary therapist, family therapist, psychiatrist, discharge planner, nursing staff and lodge staff.
 This cooperative approach gives her input into the goals for her treatment and allows her to choose several elective elements of her program.
 She will be asked to sign off on her treatment objectives and the progression of her treatment plan for compulsive overeating disorder and any other co-occurring disorders.
-This conference also sets stage for ongoing collaboration between the woman and her treatment team throughout her stay in residential treatment.
+This conference also sets the stage for ongoing collaboration between the woman and her treatment team throughout her stay in residential treatment.

 Looking Forward to Recovery